godswillaniakor/weather-app/backend/README.md

   - Configuring **Dependency Injection (DI)** with `tsyringe`.
   - Implementing **AsyncLocalStorage** for request-scoped logging.
 - AI assistance accelerated development by providing boilerplate code and architectural suggestions.
-- Used it also to generate the Readme with Co-pilot, and i added some changes to it
+- Used it also to generate the Readme with Co-pilot, and I added some changes to it.
-- AI assistance helped me the logic for each activities
+- AI assistance helped me with the logic for each activity.

 ---